eprochasson/scrobble/README.md

 Some invalid move are still possible, I need to fix that.
 The trivial cases should be covered.
 Turns out the logic of scrabble is slightly more complicated than I expected, the initial design was not really fit for it, the end result could be much cleaner.

+Also, after pulling my hair (and failing at) mixing jQuery sortable, droppable and draggable, I fell back on using the [REDIPS](http://www.redips.net/javascript/drag-and-drop-table-content/) drag and drop, which is brillant but apparently do not support device not using a mouse (in other word, it won't work on a cellphone).

 ## License stuff

 This project is licensed with the MIT license.